ryan-mcclue/musings/ble-embedded.md

 Digital laser dust sensor (particulates in the air).
 PM1 being worst as most fine
 TODO: DC vs stepper motor?
+TODO: what is the use case for a motor driver such as L298 Dual H-Bridge Motor Driver and Tic T500 USB Multi-Interface Stepper Motor Controller (circuitry without MCU?)

 Growth of 'enviro sensor kits', i.e. test air quality etc. to create smart home or garden Growth of 'IoT' sensor kits/smart home
 Growth of 'AI sensors'
 (Perhaps more relevent to me is power/energy and automation and sensing) Growth of 'IoT' sensor kits
-Growth of sensor compounding, e.g. video now with LiDAR to detect depth
+Growth of sensor compounding, e.g. video now with LiDAR to detect depth, gesture detection sensor

 H-bridge is IC that switches voltage polarity, e.g. run DC motors forwards or backwards Rectifier converts AC to DC (transformer is high voltage AC to low voltage AC)